Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Groups without free subsemigroups on two generators

 \item There exists a point $p_{0}$ in $[p',p_{*}) \cap K$ and an integer $N > 0$ such that

 \end{enumerate} Then there exists $N'>0$ such that the semigroup generated by $f^{N'}$ and $f^{N'}h$ is free. \end{lemma}

 To obtain the wanted contradiction, use the above lemma with $f_{1}$, $h$ and $p_{*}=b$.
-The last hypothesis is satisfied thanks to Lemma \ref{distortion}.
+The last hypothesis is satisfied thanks to Claim \ref{distortion}.
 To complete the proof of Proposition \ref{outsideminweak}, it suffices to prove those two lemmas.